Mu2e/kb-mcp/docs/guides/mcp-setup.md

 The Model Context Protocol (MCP) is an open standard for connecting AI assistants to data sources and tools.
 Learn more at [modelcontextprotocol.io](https://modelcontextprotocol.io).

+## Available Tools

+- `kb_search` - Search the knowledge base using semantic search
+- `kb_get` - Get a specific document by identifier

+See [MCP Tools](../reference/mcp.md) for detailed parameter documentation.

 ## Server Modes

 This server supports two MCP modes: